ilyakozubovskiy/rotate-matrix/README.md

 - Implement a [Rotate360DegreesСlockwise](RotateMatrix/ArrayExtensions.cs#L74) extention mehods that rotates the image clockwise by `360°` (do it in place).
 - Implement a [Rotate360DegreesCounterСlockwise](RotateMatrix/ArrayExtensions.cs#L84) extention mehods that rotates the image counterclockwise by `360°` (do it in place).
 The task definition is given in the XML-comments for the method.
-_Restriction: Do not reduce the tasks to the challenge of turning by `90°`._
+_Restriction: Do not reduce the tasks to the challenge of turning by `90°`.
+Use only use only the capabilities of the C# language._